 Safety Considerations

 Some metals react explosively with water or air.
-In practice, knowing where they sit on the reactivity series tells you to store them under oil and handle them with extreme care.
+Knowing where they sit on the reactivity series tells you to store them under oil and handle them with extreme care.
 Sodium and potassium, for instance, can ignite on contact with moisture.
 Conversely, metals like gold and platinum are so unreactive they’re safe to wear as jewelry even in harsh environments.

 How to Determine Relative Reactivity